River valley civilization

 A river valley civilization is an agricultural nation or civilization situated beside and drawing sustenance from a river.
-A "civilization" means a society with large permanent settlements featuring urban development, social stratification, specialization of labour, centralized organization, and written or other formal means of communication.
 A river gives the inhabitants a reliable source of water for drinking and agriculture.
-Additional benefits include fishing, fertile soil due to annual flooding, and ease of transportation.
-The first great civilizations, such as those in Mesopotamia and Ancient Egypt, all grew up in river valleys.
-Mesopotamian civilization flourished near the Tigris River and the civilization of Egypt flourished near the river Nile.
+Some other possible benefits for the inhabitants are fishing, fertile soil due to annual flooding, and ease of transportation.

 Overview

-The Uruk period of Mesopotamia dates from about 4000 to 3100 BCE and provides the earliest signs of the existence of states in the Near East.
-Located along the Tigris and Euphrates rivers in the Middle East, the name given to that civilization, Mesopotamia, means "between rivers".
-The Nile valley in Egypt had been home to agricultural settlements as early as 5500 BCE, but the growth of Ancient Egypt as a civilization began around 3100 BCE.
-A third civilization grew up along the Indus River around 3300 BCE in parts of what is now India and Pakistan (see Bronze Age India).
-The fourth great river civilization emerged around 1700 BCE along the Yellow River in China.

-Civilizations tended to grow up in river valleys for a number of reasons.
+Civilizations tended to develop in river valleys for several reasons.
 The most obvious is access to a usually reliable source of water for agriculture and other needs.
 Plentiful water and the enrichment of the soil due to annual floods made it possible to grow excess crops beyond what was needed to sustain an agricultural village.
-This allowed for some members of the community to engage in non-agricultural activities, such as the construction of buildings and cities (the root of the word "civilization"), metalworking, trade, and social organization.
-Boats on the river provided an easy and efficient way to transport people and goods, allowing for the development of trade and facilitating central control of outlying areas.
+This allowed some of the people to engage in non-agricultural activities, such as the construction of buildings and cities (the root of the word "civilization"), metalworking, trade, and social organization.
+Boats on the river provided an easy and efficient way to transport people and goods, allowing the development of trade and facilitating central control of outlying areas.